MatthewCroughan/userland-mqtt-stack/README.md

 You can simply start and stop the container by hold-pressing the icon/button for your container in UserLAnd.

-In the home directory of your user there exists `~/killstack.sh` and `startstack.sh` should the stack ever fail you for some reason.
-Though this is un-necessary otherwise.
+`~/killstack.sh` and `~/startstack.sh` are scripts that do what they say on the tin, should the stack ever fail you for some reason.

 # Notes